River Chew • Five Stretches Of Prime River Fishing

 Several of the Association's waters are near overhead power lines carrying up to 132,000 volts.
 These lines are within reach of rods and poles.
 Members must maintain a safe fishing distance and must NOT carry assembled rods or poles under these power lines.
 Always look up.

-The Annual General Meeting will be held on Monday 7th October 2013 at Keynsham Cricket Club, 7:30pm prompt.
+The next Annual General Meeting will be held on Monday 2nd October 2017 at Keynsham Cricket Club, 7:30pm prompt.
 All Members are eligible to attend.

 The River Chew fishes well when recovering from a flush of flood water, as the river is fining down.